webfiable/Webfiable-Info/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Webfiable is a monitoring plugin that provides insights into your site's health and security posture.
-Requires a free Webfiable subscription.
+Webfiable Info connects your WordPress site to the Webfiable security service (https://webfiable.com) to monitor configuration health and receive actionable recommendations.
+The service is publicly available in white march (early access) and is free to use - no separate sign-up required.

 == Description ==

-**Ensure your website's security posture and configuration health with monitoring and recommendations.
-Requires an active Webfiable subscription (currently free).**
+**Improve your site's security posture and configuration health with monitoring and recommendations.**

-The Webfiable Info plugin is a component of the Webfiable security service, designed to help you maintain a robust security posture for your WordPress website.
-By securely gathering information about your site's plugins, themes, and WordPress version, the plugin enables the Webfiable service to perform in-depth analysis and provide weekly recommendations tailored to your specific configuration.
+Webfiable Info is the on-site companion for the Webfiable security service (https://webfiable.com).
+It securely gathers information about your site's WordPress version, plugins, themes, and basic site metadata and registers your site with Webfiable so you can receive ongoing reports via email.
+You stay in control: consent is explicit, and the public endpoint is opt-in and verified on save.

+During the white march period, there is no separate signup or billing - the plugin registers your site automatically from the settings screen and you can use the service for free.
+A subscription may be required in the future; we will notify administrators well in advance.

 == Features ==

-* **Simple and Reliable Design**: Built with simplicity in mind, this plugin minimizes the risk of issues arising on your website and reduces the need for frequent updates, contributing to a stable and secure environment.
-* **Lightweight and Efficient**: The plugin is designed to be very lightweight, executing its tasks within seconds, and running no more than once per day, ensuring no impact on your website's performance.
+* **One-click registration**: Enter a report recipient email, grant consent, and enable the endpoint; Webfiable Info verifies the endpoint and registers the site automatically.
+* **Opt-in endpoint**: The public `/webfiable` endpoint is disabled by default and verified when enabled.
+If verification or registration fails, the plugin safely disables it.
+* **Consent-aware behavior**: Turning off consent simply saves your choice and disables the endpoint; you can re-enable later.
+* **Lightweight by design**: No heavy background jobs; the endpoint serves inventory on demand and runs in milliseconds.
-* **Secure Data Transmission**: Utilizes advanced hybrid encryption (AES + RSA) to securely transmit data to the Webfiable service.
+* **Secure by default**: Uses hybrid encryption (AES-256 + RSA-2048) to transport data.
-* **Proactive Security Monitoring**: Enables continuous monitoring of your site’s security posture and configuration health.
-* **Part of the Webfiable Service**: Requires an active Webfiable subscription (currently free).
+* **Part of the Webfiable service**: Currently in white march (early access) and free to use; a subscription may be required in the future.
+Learn more at https://webfiable.com.

 == Security Features ==

-Webfiable Info is built with security at its core, ensuring that your website’s data is protected at every stage:
+Webfiable Info is built with security at its core, ensuring that your website's data is protected at every stage:

-* **Hybrid Encryption**: Combines AES and RSA encryption to safeguard your data.
-The plugin uses AES-256 to encrypt the collected data, and then securely transmits the AES key by encrypting it with RSA-2048.
+* **Hybrid Encryption**: Combines AES and RSA.
+The inventory is encrypted with AES-256-CBC; the AES key is encrypted with RSA-2048.
-* **Initialization Vector (IV)**: Each data transmission uses a unique Initialization Vector (IV) to ensure that even identical data produces different ciphertexts, enhancing security.
-* **RSA Key Management**: The RSA encryption ensures that only the Webfiable service can decrypt the transmitted data, using a private key that remains secure on the Webfiable infrastructure.
+* **Fresh IV per response**: Each response uses a new IV so ciphertext is always unique.
+* **Public endpoint, private content**: The `/webfiable` endpoint can be accessed by anyone, but the payload is encrypted for Webfiable only.
+* **Rate limiting**: Basic per-IP rate limiting reduces abuse.

 == Why It Is Secure ==

-1. **Advanced Encryption Techniques**: Webfiable Info employs AES-256 for data encryption, a standard widely recognized for its strength and security.
-The AES key is then encrypted with RSA-2048, ensuring that even if the data is intercepted, it cannot be decrypted without the corresponding private RSA key, which is securely stored by Webfiable.

-2. **Data Integrity**: The use of a unique IV for each transmission guarantees that your data remains confidential and secure, preventing any potential attackers from predicting or replicating encrypted data streams.

-3. **Confidentiality by Design**: The plugin is designed to collect only the necessary information for security analysis, ensuring that your website's sensitive data is handled with the utmost care and never exposed.
+1. **Strong transport**: AES-256 for data, RSA-2048 for the key - only Webfiable can decrypt.
+2. **Unique IVs**: Each response is unique even for identical content.
+3. **Minimal inventory**: Only software inventory and basic metadata needed for analysis; no credentials or content are collected.

 == Installation ==